thurti/Secretary-MetaTag-Plugin/README.md

 # Meta Tag Plugin

 This is a Meta-Tag Plugin for The Secretary CMS.
-It adds description & meta tags to your site.
-Both can be changed in the backend under "settings-general".
+It adds description & keyword tag to your site.

-## Installation
+## Installation & Usage

 Copy the entire meta folder into you Secretary plugin folder.
-Insert "call_anchor('meta_frontend');" (without "") into the <head> of your template.
+Insert "call_anchor('meta_frontend');" (without "") into the \<head\> tag of your template.

+Description and Keywords can be changed in the backend under "settings-general".

 ### changelog